TencentBlueKing/blueking-paas/apiserver/paasng/support-files/apigw/api_doc/en/uni_apps_query_by_id.md

         "creator": "username",
         "created": "2019-08-13 19:15:38",
 		"contact_info": {
-		    // Recent Operators
+		    // Latest operator
             "latest_operator": "username",
-			// People deployed in the last 1 month, in no particular order "recent_deployment_operators": [
+			// People who have deployed in the last 1 month, ranking is not in order "recent_deployment_operators": [
                 "username"
             ]